neondatabase/rfcs/003-laptop-cli.md

     --storage = storage_name

 **zenith pitr extract-snapshot** pitr_name --lsn xxx
-    creates snapshot out of some lsn in PITR area.
-Obtained snapshot may be manages with snapshot routines (move/send/export)
+    Creates a snapshot out of some lsn in PITR area.
+The obtained snapshot may be managed with snapshot routines (move/send/export)

 **zenith pitr gc** pitr_name
     Force garbage collection on some PITR area.